 Public Interest Research Grant (PIRG)

 The Center on the Legal Profession has created Public Interest Research Grants (PIRG) designed to encourage and help fund Harvard Law School student research projects focusing on the professional structures and norms, practice dynamics, and career challenges of public interest legal practitioners and other aspects of public sector legal service delivery.
 The fellowships include access to CLP’s research resources, the opportunity to meet and discuss research with faculty and peers, and financial support to enable students to conduct empirical research and writing projects that might otherwise be cost-prohibitive.
-PIRG funding, up to $2,500, can be used to help to defray a range of costs, including travel and interview expenses and the creation, distribution, administration and analysis of survey instruments.
+PIRG funding can be used to help to defray a range of costs, including travel and interview expenses and the creation, distribution, administration and analysis of survey instruments.
 All HLS students may apply and PIRG funding may be aggregated with other funding, such as winter term research grants.
 Fellowships are offered throughout the academic year, and applications will be considered on a rolling basis.

 Email Bryon Fong at [email protected] for more information.